Pie in American cuisine: Sweet potato pie

 To make the filling for a sweet potato pie, sugar, eggs, butter and milk are added to pureed sweet potatoes with a little nutmeg.
 The ingredients are whipped and baked in an open-faced pie crust.

 An article from 1903 compared sweet potato pie and pumpkin pie, saying of pumpkin pie "In its way it is very good, particularly if seasonings are put in it to give it the palatableness that it lacks.
 But we can not admit that the pumpkin pie is equal to the sweet potato pie, when the latter is compounded according to approved antebellum recipes."
 The article goes on to note the declining popularity of the "old-fashioned" sweet potato pie, attributing it to the increased availability of canned pie fillings and commercially baked pies.

 Vinegar pie

 Vinegar pie was one of the most popular Southern desserts in the 19th and early 20th centuries, and during the Great Depression.
-It is one of the desperation pies (also called make-do pies or poor man's pies).
+It is one of the desperation pies.
 These are homemade pies made with staple ingredients, usually eggs, butter, flour and sugar, though often even eggs and butter were omitted in lean times.
 Made with a small amount of vinegar sweetened with a lot of sugar, it was a very simple type of pie and inexpensive to make, at times when fresh lemons were a luxury.